adityawalia07/Chessboard-in-python/README.md

 ## Features

-- Creates an 8x8 chessboard pattern.<br><br>
+- Creates an 8x8 chessboard pattern.<br>
-- Overlays a smooth mathematical function for aesthetic purposes.<br><br>
+- Overlays a smooth mathematical function for aesthetic purposes.<br>
-- Utilizes matplotlib for visualization and numpy for numerical operations.<br><br>
+- Utilizes matplotlib for visualization and numpy for numerical operations.<br>

 ## Requirements